EvelynNutt-Muon/mutracker_test/README.md

 ## Mutracker.local

-- Bullseye OS
+- Buster OS
 - Has simple MIPI functions, but not the live GUI.
+(TO change in near future)
 - Putty info: mutracker.local, port 22
-- SSH username: evelynn
+- SSH username: muon
-- SSH password: potato
+- SSH password: starfield
-- Inet IP: 172.20.10.1
+- Inet IP: 10.2.2.20
-- Static IP: 172.20.10.23
+- Static IP: 10.2.2.40
 - RealVNC: mutracker.local
-- Mutracker Code Status:
+- Mutracker Code Status: (TO change in near future)
     - Online Code using `python`: `"NULL pointer access" in arducam_mipicamera.py`
     - Online Code using `python3`: garbage values for quaternions, `"NULL pointer access"` error, and `module 'numpy' has no attritubte 'int' in __init__.py`
     - Offline Code using `python`: `No module named 'quaternion'`